All Episodes

 North Dakota, I'm sorry.

-Now, as originally envisioned, Keystone would have carried as much as 830,000 barrels a day from Canada and the Bakken Field along a 1,600 mile path to the Texas refineries.
+Now, as originally envisioned, Keystone would have carried as much as 830,000 barrels a day from Canada and the Bakken field along a 1,600-mile path to the Texas refineries.

-The Bakken drilling boom may allow Trans Canada to begin building that portion from Baker, Montana to the Gulf, using much of the original route, bypassing Canada and its share of the oil, and thereby obviating any role that Obama would have in not approving it.
+The Bakken drilling boom may allow Trans-Canada to begin building that portion from Baker, Montana to the Gulf, using much of the original route, bypassing Canada and its share of the oil, and thereby obviating any role that Obama would have in not approving it.

-The company is also mulling whether to build the pipeline from Cushing Oklahoma to the Gulf.
+The company is also mulling whether to build the pipeline from Cushing, Oklahoma to the Gulf.

-If customers prefer the Bakken to Texas route, then Trans Canada, which is based in Calgary, would build that first.
+If customers prefer the Bakken to Texas route, then Trans-Canada, which is based in Calgary, would build that first.

-The uh company would apply later for federal permission to connect the pipeline to Canadian oil sands and complete Keystone XL as originally envisioned after it would be the last portion to be completed.
+The company would apply later for federal permission to connect the pipeline to Canadian oil sands and complete Keystone XL as originally envisioned after it would be the last portion to be completed.

-The question there is will the Canadians wait for us.
+The question there is, will the Canadians wait for us?

-According to his aides, uh Harper has already put in a call to the SHICOMs over the sell it.
+Canada's Prime Minister Stephen Harper, according to his aides, Harper has already put in a call to the SHICOMs over the, they want to sell it.

 We're not looking at Canada that way, and we're not going to let you turn Canada into a national.